SalesforceCloudServices/ltng-support-url-hack/README.md

 To install via the metadata api, simply zip the mdapi folder and deploy using the [Metadata Migration Toolkit](https://developer.salesforce.com/docs/atlas.en-us.daas.meta/daas/) or the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli).

+--

+# TODO

+@TODO: discuss if linking directly to change lines in github would be helpful.